Small blue gray mobile home with a front porch

 Where you want to live will largely determine how much you pay for your land.
 Land is more expensive in certain states.
 But if you want to live near your adult children or grandchildren, you might be forced to pay a little more, depending on where your family members live.
 You might need to pay more, too, if you want to live in a vacation spot or a state with a warm climate.

-1. Find Your Manufactured Home
+2. Find Your Manufactured Home

 Once you find a plot of land, it’s time to search for your manufactured home.
 Again, you’ll face several decisions.

-1. Choose And Apply For Financing
+3. Choose And Apply For Financing

-1. Get Your Land Ready
+4. Get Your Land Ready

 The company from which you purchase your manufactured home will work with you to make sure that your lot is ready for your new home.
-This will include applying for permits and preparing utility hookups.
+This process will include applying for permits and preparing utility hookups.

-1. Purchase Homeowners Insurance
+5. Purchase Homeowners Insurance

-This insurance will protect you if your manufactured home is damaged or destroyed, if someone breaks into your property and steals your items or if someone is injured in your home or on your land and then sues you for medical costs.
+This insurance will protect you if your manufactured home is damaged or destroyed, if someone breaks into your property and steals your items, or if someone is injured in your home or on your land and then sues you for medical costs.

-1. Have Your Home Delivered And Installed
+6. Have Your Home Delivered And Installed

 After your land is prepared, the company that sold you your manufactured home will deliver it to the site.
 Make sure when buying your home that the retailer will take care of this step of the process and that the cost of delivery and installation is included in your final price.

-The company that sold you your manufactured home might have staff that will complete the installation or it might contract with a separate company to handle this part of the process.
-Again, make sure that you know how the installation process will work when you sign the contract for your new manufactured home.
+The company that sold you your manufactured home might have employees who’ll complete the installation, or the company might contract with a separate company to handle this part of the process.

 The Bottom Line